Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture but cannot exceed one-third of the total fixture count.
+One urinal counts as one fixture toward the total, capped at one-third of the required count.

 Large-Crew Step